niranjan-bharathi/standaloneweatherstation/README.md

 The project uses Arduinno Mega at its Heart &lt;3.

 Still this version of the weather station is functioning and logs the data openly.
-The project is also shared through Instructables, and discussed to good extend among local people through online discussion forums.
+The project is also shared through Instructables, and discussed to good extent among local people through online discussion forums.
 Several recommendations and advises are noted and to be implemented.